-F. ELIGIBILITY DETERMINATION AND PRIORITY REQUIREMENTS
+G. ELIGIBILITY DETERMINATION AND PRIORITY REQUIREMENTS

-Individualized career services require eligibility determination and registration into the WIOA Title I-B OSY Program.
-The Subrecipient shall conduct intake and require 100% eligibility verification documentation to be reviewed and approved by a supervisor or designee.
+Individualized career services require eligibility determination and registration into the WIOA Title I-B Youth Program.
+The Subrecipient shall conduct intake and require 100% eligibility verification to be reviewed and approved by a supervisor or designee.

-The Subrecipient shall determine WIOA Title I-B OSY Program eligibility compliance with WIOA Section 129 (a) (C), local BFWDC WIOA Policy #2015-01 Eligibility, and WorkSource Information Notice (WIN) 0109, which authorizes temporary flexibility with WIOA Title I-B verbal selfattestation and remote eligibility documentation and registration requirements during the COVID-19 emergency, and ensure the customer is:
+The Subrecipient shall determine WIOA Youth Program eligibility compliance with WIOA Section 129 (a) (C), local BFWDC WIOA Policy #2015-01 Eligibility.